 For additional questions, please contact One-Stop Student Services:

 Supporting documentation comes in a variety of forms and depends on the extenuating circumstances outlined in the Enrollment Services Appeal.
 Students appealing based on a death in the family should submit a legible copy of the

 Students appealing based on health reasons need to submit medical documentation.
 In general, any claim of an extenuating circumstance that hindered a student’s academic success should be backed up with concrete documentation.

-While we support your right to submit an Enrollment Services/ Scholarship Appeal, we caution you that the likelihood of a subsequent Enrollment Services/ Scholarship Appeal being approved is slim.
-You should submit your appeal if the reason for the appeal differs from the reasoning for your first appeal.
-For example, if your first appeal was for Residency Reclassification and now you are submitting an appeal for the loss of a scholarship, those are appeals for two different reasons and you are encouraged to submit your appeal.
+While we support your right to submit an Enrollment Services Appeal, we caution you that the likelihood of a subsequent Enrollment Services Appeal being approved based on identical circumstances is slim.
+You should submit a subsequent appeal if the reason for that appeal differs from the reasoning for your first appeal.
+For example, if your first appeal was for Residency Reclassification and now you are submitting an appeal for the loss of a scholarship, those are appeals for two different reasons and you are encouraged to submit.
 If the Enrollment Services Appeals Committee previously denied your appeal and you resubmit the exact same appeal it will not be reviewed by the Committee as decisions of the Enrollment Services Appeals Committee are final.